permutamario/math-visualizer/readme.md

 See the [How to Create a Plugin.md](./How%20to%20Create%20a%20Plugin.md) guide for detailed instructions.

-### Optimizing Plugin Loading
+### Optimizing Plugin Loading with the Plugin Controller System

-To create plugins that work well with the lazy-loading system:

-1. Keep registration light - avoid heavy computation in plugin definition
+The Plugin Controller system provides these benefits for plugin developers:

+1. **Proper Asynchronous Initialization**: Your plugin can properly initialize asynchronously without causing race conditions with the UI
+2. **Resource Management**: Register resources with your controller for automatic cleanup
+3. **Reliable Settings Updates**: Setting changes are properly tracked and propagated to your plugin
+4. **Clear Lifecycle States**: Your plugin transitions through well-defined states (registered, initializing, ready, active, error)
+5. **Coordinated UI Updates**: UI is only updated when your plugin is fully ready

+Plugins should follow these best practices:

-2. Use asynchronous initialization for plugins that need to load resources
+1. Use `async/await` for initialization that requires asynchronous operations
-3. Register hook handlers immediately, even if the actual resources are loaded later
-4. Use lifecycle.setPluginState to signal plugin readiness
-5. Consider showing load progress when initializing large resources
+2. Register all resources with the controller for proper cleanup
+3. Follow the lifecycle hooks for proper activation/deactivation
+4. Use the Plugin Controller's state management for tracking your plugin's state

 ## Dependencies for 3D Visualization